Learning Outcomes:

 The following instructions are very important.
 Make sure you double check everything, otherwise your assignment will not be marked:

-• You must use the GitHub Classroom link provided in the assignment instructions to create your GitHub repository.
+• You must use the GitHub repository created in the course’s GitHub Organization.

 • It is not enough that you were doing git add and git commit commands!
 This only tracks the changes on your local machine!